GUINEA PIG Care – everything you should know

 Soft incisor teeth or teeth that keep snapping

-This is a rare problem that occurs in a tiny percentage of guinea pigs.
+This rare problem occurs in a tiny percentage of guinea pigs.
 The owner may become aware that the front teeth either appear soft or keep snapping off, resulting in the guinea pig being unable to eat correctly.
 This condition should not be confused with dental disease or malocclusion, where the teeth are strong but misaligned, causing them to overgrow inappropriately and either cut into the tongue or cheek or grow out of position at the front.

 It would appear that soft teeth in guinea pigs may be linked to low magnesium.
 Guinea pigs have a higher requirement for magnesium than many animals.
 Still, as there are wide variations in the nutritional requirements, one individual may suffer from a lack of magnesium, although the diet is entirely adequate for the average piggy.
 When guinea pigs are fed a diet deficient in magnesium, they grow slowly, and if they survive for a few months, they develop deposits of calcium phosphate in such organs as the kidneys, muscles, liver, stomach, and heart.
 At the same time, teeth fail to calcify normally, the incisors frequently becoming discoloured, eroded, and finally breaking off at the gum line.